Ed Wood

 The inciting incident occurs at 15 minutes when Ed learns that producer George Weiss is making an exploitation film about a sex change.
 Ed pitches himself as the perfect director because he's a transvestite, opening the door to his Hollywood dream..
 At 12% through the film, this Disruption aligns precisely with traditional story structure.
 This beat shifts the emotional landscape, launching the protagonist into the central conflict.

 The First Threshold at 31 minutes marks the transition into Act II, occurring at 24% of the runtime.
-This illustrates the protagonist's commitment to Ed makes the active choice to cast Bela Lugosi and commits fully to making "Glen or Glenda."
+This shows the protagonist's commitment to Ed makes the active choice to cast Bela Lugosi and commits fully to making "Glen or Glenda."
 He embraces both his filmmaking dreams and his identity, stepping into his new world as a Hollywood director., moving from reaction to action.

 The Collapse moment at 94 minutes (74% through) represents the emotional nadir.
 Here, Bela Lugosi dies.
 Ed loses his mentor, father figure, and the actor who gave his films any legitimacy.
-At the funeral, Ed faces the death of his dreams and the painful reality that his hero died broke and forgotten—a potential preview of his own fate., indicates the protagonist at their lowest point.
+At the funeral, Ed faces the death of his dreams and the painful reality that his hero died broke and forgotten—a potential preview of his own fate., shows the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 102 minutes initiates the final act resolution at 81% of the runtime.
 In a bar bathroom, Ed has a chance encounter with his idol Orson Welles.
 Welles tells him that a director must fight for his vision despite the studio.
 Ed realizes he must reclaim his artistic integrity and make his film his way, honoring Bela's memory., demonstrating the transformation achieved throughout the journey.